acrucetta/mente/src/md/work.md

 - When working, you should do the things you'd want to consume, read, or use; don't write for a seemingly abstract audience
 - Beware of pretentiousness, fashion, fear, money, politices, other people's wishes, and eminent frauds.
 Stick to what *you* find interesting
 - The key recipe is: work hard on excitingly ambitious projects and something good will come out of it
-    - Don't plan too much; naivete can be good, specially when you're younger
+    - Don't plan too much; naiveté can be good, specially when you're younger
     - At each stage, do whatever seems more interesting and gives you options for the future
 - Try to arrange your life so that you have contiguous blocks of time to work in; otherwise you can shy away from hard tasks
 - Work has some activation energy; when you want to get started, do the least amount of work possible and let the compounding energy drive you.
 Its okay to lie to get you going
 - **Try to finish what you start** ; even if it turns out to be more work than expected.
 The last bits of a project can include the best work
 - Ask yourself: am I working on what I most want to work on?
 Ok if not when young, dangerous when older
-- Great work happens by focusing consitently on something you're interested in
+- Great work happens by focusing consistently on something you're interested in
     - It compounds over time
     - You can learn more easily as you learn more about a subject
 - Cultivate your taste in work done in your field.